UT-Austin-Data-Science-Group/Mini-batch-OT/README.md

 --T : the number of steps

---cluster: K mean clustering to compress images
+--cluster: K-means clustering to compress images

---palette: show color palette
+--palette: show the color palette

 --source: Path to the source image